 Sci-fi movies suggest that in the future all our work will be minimalist with invisible devices and holographic UIs.

 But what can you do for minimalism at work today?
 Well, how about ditching your keyboard, mouse and laptop altogether?
 Do you think you could do that with your intranet?
-Well, it is possible with Now Assistant.
+Well, it is possible with Digital Assistant.
 It uses Natural Language Processing (NLP) and understands voice commands to serve Cards and read out answers to your questions.
 But technically this still means you’ll have to click a microphone button or similar.

 Except that we also sport an Amazon Alexa skill, Cortana skill or Google Assistant Action – so all you need in order to invoke your virtual assistant is a smart speaker.
-Just say “Alexa, ask Now Assistant what’s for lunch today.” and there you go: Sci-fi future delivered today.
+Just say “Alexa, ask Digital Assistant what’s for lunch today.” and there you go: Sci-fi future delivered today.
 You’re welcome!

 There you have it, these are 4 radical new ways that minimalists can use workplace applications to go about their day more focused and relaxed, yet have all data at their disposal at any time.

 Let’s see if we can treat your Intranet to some well-deserved minimalism.
 Fill out the form below.